atxFarley/aws_serverless/README.md

 * Use only readily-available cloud services (this project is specific to AWS)
 * Use only open-source frameworks
 * No VMs!!
+* Architecture can be an example for other projects in any industry.

 ## Cloud Computing Platform
 This project was written specifically for deployment to AWS.
 While the database and UI pieces are platform-agnostic, the "middle-layer" of the application is a collection of AWS Lambda functions.